Attention people pleasers! This post is for you.

 How can you give the people in your life the care, love, and attention they need if you are not taking it from a place full of care, love, and attention from within yourself?

 I had to learn this lesson the hard way.
 Always stretching myself thin in this department, I felt obligated to give advice and time to people when I myself was drained and empty.
 The result of this was the attention that I was giving others was not full.
-It was almost, dare I say…fake.
+It was actually a little fake.
 My concern for others was coming from a place of duty and habit and not from a place of love and compassion.
 I mean how could it be any different when I did not take time for myself?

 After all, how can you fill another’s cup from yours when your cup is empty?